pikapods/docs.pikapods.com/manage/backup.md

 If you just need to grab your data once for a migration, you can follow these manual steps.
 They let you export your files and related database:

 All persistent pod data is available over [SFTP](/manage/files#accessing-pod-files-using-sftp).
-Some pods also use an external database, usually Postgresql or MySQL/MariaDB.
+Some pods also use an external database, usually PostgreSQL or MySQL/MariaDB.

 You can make a full pod backup by following the steps:

 1. Enable [SFTP](/manage/files#accessing-pod-files-using-sftp) in the pod's settings.
-2. Enable [Database access](/manage/database#accessing-the-pods-database) in the pod's settings.
+2. Enable [Database access](/manage/database#edit-the-pods-database) in the pod's settings.
 3. Stop the pod to make sure all data from memory is written to disk (e.g. for SQLite or Mongo databases)
 4. Log into the pod via SFTP and copy all files.
 5. Log into the pod's database and _Export_ the whole database.